Miouge1/root314/_posts/2017-04-30-Ceph-hybrid-storage-tiers.md

 ## What is hybrid storage?

-Hybrid storage is a combination of two other storage tiers like SSD and HDD.
-In Ceph terms that means that the copies of each objects are located in different tiers.
-Maybe 1 copy on SSD and 2 copies on HDDs.
+Hybrid storage is a combination of two different storage tiers like SSD and HDD.
+In Ceph terms that means that the copies of each objects are located in different tiers - maybe 1 copy on SSD and 2 copies on HDDs.

 The idea is to keep 1 copy of the data on a high performance tier (usually SSD or NVMe) and 2 additional copies on a lower cost tier (usually HDDs) in order to improve the read performance at a lower cost.